UPDATE: This article was originally posted on August 1, 2018. It has been updated with new information and tips below.

 2. How should I answer INSEAD essay questions?

-Writing any admission essay is a tough task.
-However, INSEAD requires applicants to submit a highly-challenging set of nearly a dozen essays that discuss everything from strengths to failures to personal characteristics to future plans to extracurricular activities.
+Writing any admission essay is a tough task, however, INSEAD requires applicants to submit a highly-challenging set of several essays that discuss everything from personal characteristics, to difficult situations, to future plans, to extracurricular activities.

 Keep reading for a more in-depth look at how to turn this advice into outstanding essays!